FR1G0/StringComp/README.md

 this algorithm needs to be trained so we can figure out the perfect % to assign as a suitable similarity value

 <h2>TODO :</h2>
+-   [ ] Currently the function "keythis" does not work 100%, needs a remake